nixius/Remove-TwitterSpam/README.md

 # Future

-Put into an extension of it's own rather than relying on another one that isn't open source
+Put into an extension of it's own rather than relying on another one.

 # License/Dislcaimer